ansys/pyaedt/doc/source/User_guide/intro.rst

 Minimal Example
 ===============

-You can start AEDT in non-graphical mode from Python:
+You can initiate AEDT in non-graphical mode from Python using the following code:

 .. code:: python

-    # Launch AEDT 2023 R1 in non-graphical mode
+    # Launch AEDT 2023 R2 in non-graphical mode
     import pyaedt
     with pyaedt.Desktop(specified_version="2023.2", non_graphical=True, new_desktop_session=True, close_on_exit=True,
                  student_version=False):